Climate change and the ocean

 Climate change has serious, long-term, and far-reaching negative consequences for our ocean.

 Burning fossil fuels, raising livestock, and clearing forests are just three examples of human activities that release billions of tons of CO2 and other heat-trapping gases into our atmosphere every year, making our planet warmer.
-The ocean has buffered us from the worst impacts of climate change—absorbing about 30 percent of the excess CO2 and more than 90 percent of the excess heat.
+The ocean has buffered us from the worst impacts of climate change—absorbing more than 25 percent of the excess CO2 and more than 90 percent of the excess heat.
 But these climate services come at a significant cost for marine ecosystems and result in harmful impacts including:

 - Increasing ocean temperature: bleaches coral reefs, shifts where fish can live, and decreases ocean wildlife,